-The tackle is rigged, reels are spooled with fresh line, boat covers are torn off, batteries get charged, and fingers get crossed when engine keys are turned—spring's preparation in anticipation of a bent rod is overwhelming.
-Millions of Striped Bass are migrating up the Chesapeake to spawn after wintering off the coast.
-These fish attract almost as many anglers trolling up, down, and diagonally across just about every square inch of the Chesapeake.
-Planer boards mirror every boat's speed, dragging lures from 15, 20, or more rods.
-Unfortunately, what often starts out as a relaxing day of fishing often ends up with blood pressure rising and muttered words that should not be heard by young ears.
-If this sounds familiar, there is an attractive alternative: spring flounder fishing.
+April is when flounder begin their spring invasion in earnest.
+The tackle is rigged, reels are spooled with fresh line, boat covers are torn off, batteries get charged, and fingers get crossed when engine keys are turned — spring's preparation in anticipation of a bent rod is overwhelming.
+Millions of striped bass are migrating up the Chesapeake to spawn after wintering off the coast.
+These fish used to attract almost as many anglers, but now the spring trophy season is shut down and fishing for stripers in the Chesapeake doesn't begin until mid-May.
+Fortunately, spring flounder fishing provides an excellent alternative.

 For many fishermen, their spring ritual begins with chasing one of the few fish that has both eyes on the same side of its body.
 Ideal for lying partially buried on sandy bottoms until deciding to ambush a tasty meal looming above, the flounder actually goes through a metamorphosis to arrive at its final form.
 As a larva, it swims in an upright position with eyes on opposite sides of the head.
 During growth, the right eye migrates to the left side of the head.
 When body length reaches one-half inch, the eye migration is complete and the fish assumes its left-side-up position for life.
 Flounder also have a unique pigmentation, giving them camouflage ability to match their surroundings.
 This answers the question that puzzles many anglers when catching flounder of different appearance.
 Flounder grow rapidly and obtain a length of 12” during the first year of growth.
 Females can reach 32" during a life span that lasts about 12 years.
 Males on the other hand only survive about seven years, and grow to about 24”.
 Don't let their strange appearance fool you; flounder are good swimmers and ferocious eaters.

-The Delmarva Peninsula separates the Chesapeake Bay and Atlantic Ocean, where anglers converge at locations on the Virginia ocean-side bearing strange names such as Wachapreague, Quinby, Chincoteague, or Machipongo.
+The Delmarva Peninsula separates the Chesapeake Bay and Atlantic Ocean, where anglers converge at locations on the Virginia ocean-side bearing strange names such as Quinby, Chincoteague, Machipongo, and the best known of all, Wachapreague.
 The well-earned reputation of these locations needs no explanation within the flounder angling community.
 But don't overlook better known inlets further north, like Ocean City and Indian River.
 These locations also produce good spring fishing.

 Summer flounder, or fluke as they’re called in many parts of the Mid-Atlantic, move from the ocean depths and invade estuaries in spring.
 Your success as an angler is dependent upon two factors: water temperature and clarity.
 As a rule of thumb, when water temps reach the 50 degrees threshold, flounder become active.
 Depending on how cold or mild winter was, the bite can begin in the end of March on the lower peninsula.
 However, if water temps rise slowly fish may be caught when water is cooler.
 Intense afternoon sunlight warms water up on the flats and can be a recipe for catching fish on a falling tide.
 This is when flounder often can be found in three to four feet of water.